MischaU8/spevktator/README.md

 datasette data/
 ```

-Visit the webinterface on http://127.0.0.1:8001
+Visit the webinterface on http://127.0.0.1:8001 or explore our public demo on https://spevktator.io/

 Learn more about Datasette and SQL on https://datasette.io/tutorials

 ## Scraping your own data

-After following the above installation instructions, you can use the command line program `spevktator` to collect your own datasets from VK and save them to a sqlite database.
+After following the above installation instructions, you can use the command line tool `spevktator` to collect your own datasets from VK and save them to a sqlite database.

-### Generic command line usage information
+### Generic command line usage

 ```bash
 $ spevktator --help